Jump to content

 I ducked inside to enjoy dinner, then put on all my insulating layers and took my closed-cell foam sleeping pad out onto the catwalk for a four-hour shift of stargazing.
 Artificially and unnecessarily aided by a choice selection of music and bourbon, I laid outside from 7 p.m. to 11 p.m., moving from one section of the catwalk to another and laying on my back gazing up at the stars with an attentiveness bordering on entrancement.
 After seeing a dozen shooting stars and the Milky Way establish itself with awe-inspiring intensity above the silhouetted mountains, I called it a night.
 Zipping myself into my bag in the shelter of the lookout was a much more reassuring way to transition to a night of sleep than crawling into the bag inside a bivy sack.

-My first night of rest in 2016 was blissful.
+My first night of rest in the new year was blissful.
 However, determined to use the perspective of the lookout to its full potential, through sheer force of will I removed myself from the comfort of down feathers and synthetic fabrics, placed my feet on the frigid floorboards, arose and dressed, and exposed myself to the elements to witness the beauty of sunrise.
-The second day of the new year dawned crisp, clear and full of promise -- my spirits rising with the sun and my soul swelling.
+The second day of the new year dawned crisp, clear and full of promise – my spirits rising with the sun and my soul swelling.
 The power of place and rejuvenation resulting from a pure focus on the beauty of the workings of the planet cannot be understated.

 Sunrise Begins